joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/12/world/canada/2026-world-cup-canada-bosnia-toronto.html

 **26-Year Mystery of a Skeleton in a Tent Ends With DNA Identification**\
-`Remains of the man, Joseph Louis Serrao, Jr., discovered in a remote area in Olympic National Park in 2000, were identified using forensic genealogy.`\
+`Remains of the man, Joseph Louis Serrao Jr., discovered in a remote area in Olympic National Park in 2000, were identified using forensic genealogy.`\
 https://www.nytimes.com/2026/06/12/us/human-remains-olympic-national-park-washington.html

 **The Casting Call Was for Zombies.
 The Job Was Actually a Landlord Rally.**\